+'''

 var_name [=value]

-Beware: If you use the same variable name in two enumerated data types, the first value of the variable will be lost, and errors could result.
+'''

 Turbo Assembler will assign a value equal to that of the last variable in the list plus one if value isn't present when you assign the specified value to the variable var_name.
 Values can't be relative or forward referenced.
 Variables that ENUM created are redefinable numeric variables of global scope.